sschwindt/hydro-informatics/docs/source/geopy/geo-shp.rst

         gjson.write(polygon.ExportToJson())

 For more robust file handling and defining a projection, activate the driver ``ogr.GetDriverByName("GeoJSON")``.
-Thus, the creation and manipulation of *GeoJSON* files works similar to the shapefile handlers shown above.
+Thus, the creation and manipulation of *GeoJSON* files works similar to the shapefile hand lers shown above.

 .. code:: ipython3